Management Consulting · Executive Advisory · Leadership Architecture

 — Director of Learning & Development, International Institution

-"Managers aren't carrying the message" This is the Translation Gap™ — strategic direction losing meaning as it moves through management layers.
+"Managers aren't carrying the message" Translation Gap™ — strategic direction losing meaning as it moves through management layers.
 The fix is structural, not motivational.

 "Decisions are taking three times as long" Decision Velocity™ breakdown.
 Decision rights, escalation flows, and empowerment clarity were not redesigned when the organisation changed.